All about the UNESCO heritage sites in the UAE

 - Location: Al Ain, Abu Dhabi

-Hili Archaeological Park Abu Dhabi
+Hili Archaeological Park, Abu Dhabi

-- Location: Mohammed Bin Khalifa Street, Al Ain
+- Location: Al Athar Street, Al Ain

-Jebel Hafeet Tombs, Abu Dhabi
+Jebel Hafit Tombs, Abu Dhabi

 Bida Bint Saud